Shiva Shankar: Career

 He took a job at Radio Nepal in May 1951 (2007 BS) and served there for the next 42 years.
 This was the period of his active creative life.
 For forty years, he composed and sang hit songs.
-From 1987 to 1991 (2043-2047 BS), he was the Executive Director of the Ratna Recording Corporation.
+From 1987 to 1991 (2043-2047 BS), he was the executive director of the Ratna Recording Corporation.
 He retired from Radio Nepal in 1996 (2051 BS).

 His post-retirement period coincided with the onset of commercialization in Nepalese music.
 He could not adapt to the glamour of commercialization and eschewed making commercial music.
 As with his contemporary colleagues in music, he remained virtually silent after retirement.
-In 2004, he fell gravely ill with terminal stage liver cancer.
+In 2004, he was diagnosed with terminal stage liver cancer.
 He died on November 14, 2004.

 Personal life

-He was married to Badri Kumari Manandhar at the age of 24 and had three sons: Gaurishankar, Rabi Shankar and Shashi Shankar.
+He married Badri Kumari Manandhar at the age of 24 and had three sons: Gaurishankar, Rabi Shankar and Shashi Shankar.
 None of them followed a career in music.
 Badri Kumari supported the family economically by running a family business.
 She died in September 1998.